CrashyBang/what-to-expect/README.md

 ### My schedule

-Normally you can find me in the office, however I will sometimes work from home especially if my son 👦 is sick, additionally I leave work early on Wednesday and Friday to work from home for the last 2 hours of the day.
+Normally you can find me in the office, however I will sometimes work from home especially if my son 👦 is sick, additionally I leave work early on Wednesday and Thursday to work from home for the last 2 hours of the day.

 During the work day you should always **be able to reach me on Slack**.